A vital US-Canadian border crossing reopens after trucker blockade of Ambassador Bridge is cleared - KESQ

 “We will be working hard over the next 24 hours to get buy in from the truckers,” Lich wrote in the letter addressed to Watson.
 “We hope to start repositioning our trucks on Monday,” Lich wrote.

-Protesters have also used semitrailers — and sometimes farm equipment and other vehicles — to block border crossings between Emerson, Manitoba, and Pembina, North Dakota, as well as at the Coutts access point between Alberta and Montana.
+In addition to the Ambassador Bridge, protesters have used semitrailers — and sometimes farm equipment and other vehicles — to block border crossings between Emerson, Manitoba, and Pembina, North Dakota, as well as at the Coutts access point between Alberta and Montana.

 The-CNN-Wire